 The Beatles - Abbey Road

 The last music recorded by the band with Sir George Martin, Abbey Road was created in a far-from-ideal environment for the Fab Four.
-Yoko Ono was present at recording sessions and Lennon proposed splitting the A and B sides between him and McCartney.
+Tensions within the band were high and Lennon proposed splitting the A and B sides between him and McCartney.
 Nevertheless, things came together - literally - for both principle songwriters, while George Harrison contributed two of his best-ever songs in the shape of Something and Here Comes The Sun.
 It stands, against all the odds, as a brilliantly cohesive piece of work.

 Key Track: Come Together